firebitsbr/PazBAS/README.md

 ```
 - Random Matrix is printed on the screen.

 ```
 6 NEXT J%:NEXT I%:LOCATE16,5:PRINT T%"X":TM%=10:INTERVAL ON: rem PRINT A$
 ```
 - Hint is shown
-- Time is resetted to 10 seconds.
+- Time TM% is resetted to 10 seconds.
 - event callback is turned on
-- in case of debug a commented print is present to show the letter to guess
+- in case of debug a commented print is present to show the character to guess

 ```